Ka ʻōwili ʻōkaʻi: Plot

 The Five-0 Task Force devises a plan to allow Steve to be captured by the members of the ship and plant false information with the CIA mole.
 Steve enters the ship and is drugged, prior to passing out Greer is revealed to be the mole.
 Steve is placed inside the tank and moments later he begins hallucinating.
-During a shootout between law enforcement and the ships armed guards Steve manages to escape detainment and fights off his kidnappers.
+During a shootout between law enforcement and the ship’s armed guards, Steve manages to escape detainment and fights off his kidnappers.
 The rest of the Five-0 team shortly finds Steve and informs him that they were forced to let Greer escape assuming she took the bait.

 Continuity

 The episode begins a loose story arc that concludes in the following episode, "Ke Kanaka I Ha'ule Mai Ka Lewa Mai".

 Production

 Development

 On August 5, 2018 it was revealed that the episode would be a remake of the pilot from the original series, Hawaii Five-O, also entitled "Cocoon".